adsbin/adsbin/README.md

 - 👀 I’m interested in decentralization
 - 🌱 I’m currently learning to learn
 - 💞️ I’m looking to collaborate on hodlers
-- 📫 How to reach me ...
+- 📫 How to reach me ... until I have financial freedom

 <!---
 adsbin/adsbin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.